GraysonWalaris/Data_Processing/README.md

 # Setup

+## FPIE Dependencies
+Some functions rely on the fpie package.
+In order to build the .whl file for the fpie package, you must first install the extenstions required.
+To do so, go to the official fpie package repository and ensure that all of the extensions specified in the README are installed.
+* Make sure to install cmake and gcc, as these will be necessary to build fpie when pip installing the data_processing library.*

 ## Environment Setup
 To install this, it is recommended to use virtual environments.
 (For this tutorial I will be using anaconda, but any virtual environment manager will do.)